 - Student Textbook-REQUIRED Emergency Care 13th Ed.
-Publisher-Pearson Education, Author Limmer O'Keefe (2014). - Emergency Care workbook NOT required A mandatory testing website/APP will be purchased by each student.
-The website/APP will be discussed on the first day of class. - American Heart Association-CPR Card.
+Publisher-Pearson Education, Author Limmer O'Keefe (2014). - Emergency Care workbook NOT required The LC Ready APP will be discussed on the first day of class. - American Heart Association-CPR Card \$5.
 Replacement cards are \$10.00. - CPR mask \$17.00 and American Heart Association Basic Life Support for Healthcare Providers book (2015) \$22.
 Must have both prior to taking the CPR portion of the class.
 (Day 2 and 3). - I.D.
 Badge- \$5.00 required.
-It is not the same as the student I.D.
-Instructor will notify you when it's time. - Background check and drug screening = \sim \$ 83 -\$100 - The student is required to wear the items below to class.
+It is not the same, as the student I.D.
+Available at the Student Center. - Background check and drug screening = ~\$ 83 -\$100 - The student is required to wear the items below to class.
 Please purchase when given notice.
 The student is responsible to purchase their uniform by the date given in the schedule.
-Failure to do so will result in failure of the course. - Polo Shirts and Uniform Pants for course must be purchased by student.
+Failure to do so will result in failure of the course. - Student must purchase Polo Shirts and Uniform Pants for course. o

-o Polo Shirt: At Border Tactical \$25. o Pants: navy blue
+Polo Shirt: At Border Tactical \$25.
+O Pants: navy blue